-- Private pensions
+- Private pensions (Sun Life, Blue Cross, Manulife, etc.)

-- Personal investment income
+- Personal investment or retirement income

 - Other government benefits